Which Car Insurance Companies Do Not Use Credit Scores?

 Why do car insurance companies check credit?

-Car insurance companies view your credit score as an informative rating factor.
-Historical data from the Federal Trade Commission shows drivers with poor credit file more claims than do drivers with excellent credit, and that these drivers' claims are more costly to an insurer.
+Car insurance companies use credit as a rating factor because historical data from the Federal Trade Commission shows drivers with poor credit file more claims than drivers with excellent credit, and that these drivers' claims are more costly to an insurer.

 How does credit affect car insurance premiums?